saman-azhar/llm_career_assistant/project_notes.md

 * Sentence embeddings and cosine similarity computation are fully modular.
 * Top N matches and missing skills are generated automatically and exported as CSVs for analysis.
 * Entire workflow is **pipeline-ready**, enabling integration with future automation steps.
+* **New this week:** validated semantic matching results as input context for cover letter generation, ensuring CV–JD alignment.

 ---

 ### LLM-Based Job Description Summarization & Cover Letter Drafting

 * Integrated an **open-source instruction-tuned LLM**: `google/flan-t5-small` via Hugging Face `transformers`.
-* **Why FLAN-T5?**

-  * Lightweight and CPU-friendly.
-  * Produces concise, structured outputs ideal for bullet-point summaries.
-  * Instruction-tuned for task-specific text generation (summaries, cover letters).
 * Each job description is summarized into **3–4 bullet points**.
-* Cover letters are drafted automatically using **CV skills** and **JD summaries**.
+* Cover letters are drafted automatically using **CV skills**, **JD summaries**, and **semantic match insights**.
-* Scripts are fully modular and CLI-ready, supporting batch processing for multiple CV–JD pairs.
+* **Observation:** while structure and coherence were consistent, output lacked contextual fluency — confirming the need to move beyond vanilla LLM prompting.
+* Next step: enhance pipeline with a **vector database (e.g., Qdrant or FAISS)** to enable **RAG-style retrieval augmentation** for more accurate, context-aware generation.

 ---